alxwolf/ubios-cert/README.md

 ## What you need

-* A UniFi Console with firmware > 2.0,
+* A UniFi Console with firmware V2.x or V3.x,
 * a registered domain where you have API access for running the DNS-01 API challenge

 ## Installation